 He simultaneously wrote for the Oakland Post and was an on-air reporter for San Jose-based KNTV television in 1970 and 1971 before working for three years at the Sun Reporter newspaper in San Francisco.
-From there, he went to a three-year stint at the Hartford (Conn.)
-Courant and then worked one year on the rewrite desk at United Press International in Chicago.

 He wrote news and features for the Oakland-based California Voice from late 1978 to late 1980 before returning to Chicago as a publicist for Comprand Inc. - a nonprofit research and advocacy group focused on education and health care for urban residents - and then headed to Washington, D.C., for a year as press secretary to Rep. Gus Savage, D-Ill.

 Then he began his decade-long stint as a reporter and columnist for the Detroit News, covering city government, special projects and features.
 James Vesely, now the Seattle Times' editorial page editor, was among those who hired Bailey in Detroit.